 State of Alabama Joins Nun’s Network to Challenge Controversial HHS Mandate

-“Version 2.0 of the mandate is just as bad as version 1.0,” said Lori Windham, Senior Counsel at the Becket Fund.
+“Version 2.0 of the mandate is just as bad as version 1.0,” said Lori Windham, Senior Counsel at Becket.
 “It would still force the world’s preeminent Catholic network to betray publicly the very teachings it was founded to promote, and which it promotes on a daily basis.”

 Thirty-two years ago, Mother Angelica, a cloistered nun, founded a small television network in her monastery garage with a mission to spread the teachings of her Catholic faith.
 Today, EWTN has become the largest religious media network in the world, transmitting programming 24 hours a day to televisions in more than 230 million homes, according to the organization’s website.
 As a Catholic network whose sole purpose is to spread the word of God, EWTN must now fight for the right to remain faithful to the very Catholic message it advances.